-Communicating with someone with a learning disability may make you think about your tone of voice and your body language, as well as the words you use and remind you that communication is not just about talking, but also listening.
+Communication isn't just about talking, it's also listening.
+When you're communicating with someone with a learning disability, think about your tone of voice and your body language, as well as the words you use.

 Remember, everybody is unique, so take the time to ask the person you're communicating with what works best for them.